 been busy with her art.
 Her styles include abstracts,

-art, which has been showcased in The Edmonton Journal and the Edmonton
+art, which has been showcased in her hometown Edmonton Journal

 Examiner newspapers.
-She also draws one-panel cartoons for several newspapers across the U.S.
+She also drew one-panel cartoons for several newspapers across the U.S.

 When called upon,